 Maybe you’d like to help improve your dog’s athletic abilities.

 Or maybe you’ve gotten the impression that your dog might be hiding some amazing athletic talent.

-Or maybe he’s been exhibiting some worrisome behavior you’d like to correct.
+Or maybe they have been exhibiting some worrisome behavior you’d like to correct.
 Whatever the reason, getting your pet involved in a sport is a great way to spend some time together and get some exercise while you’re at it.

 Which sport is right for my dog?